 If parents were up in arms over candy that looks like cigarettes, imagine how upset they were over candy that tastes like marijuana.

-Sloche, a brand of Canadian candy made by Couche-Tard, is known for its provocative packaging.
-For example, a bag of gummi frogs features an illustration of a Biology class dissection, complete with pins holding holding down the amphibian's legs.
-And Sloche's cotton candy, called “Hair Balls,” is sold in a tub with a sickly cat on the front.
-But to Laurraine LeBlanc, the gummi spider packaging went a bit too far.
-The bag showed a picture of a snarling black man with a big gold tooth, gold earrings, and a black spider on his head, with the legs dangling in his face like dreadlocks.
-LeBlanc felt the image perpetuated the stereotype that black men were all violent gang members—and The Quebec Human Rights Commission agreed, ruling against the company, who insisted the packaging was just for fun.
+Sloche was a brand of Canadian candy known for its provocative packaging that was sold by the Couche-Tard convenience store chain.
+For example, a bag of gummy frogs featured an illustration of a Biology class dissection, complete with pins holding down the amphibian's legs.
+And Sloche's cotton candy, called “Hair Balls,” was sold in a tub with a sickly cat on the front.
+But to Laurraine LeBlanc, the gummy spider packaging went a bit too far.
+The bag showed a picture of a snarling Black man with a big gold tooth, gold earrings, and a black spider on his head, with the legs dangling in his face like dreadlocks.
+LeBlanc felt the image perpetuated the stereotype that Black men were all violent gang members—and The Quebec Human Rights Commission agreed, ruling against the company, who insisted the packaging was just for fun.

 In the end, Couche-Tard pulled the offending candy from shelves, and donated $18,000 to Youth In Motion, a Canadian group that mentors young people.
 And for her efforts in the fight against racism, LeBlanc was awarded a 2006 Anne-Greenup Prize by the Immigration and Cultural Communities Minister of Quebec.

-In the summer of 2004, Trolli, then a division of Kraft Foods, introduced their new gummi candies called, Road Kill.
+In the summer of 2004, Trolli, then a division of Kraft Foods, introduced their new gummy candies called Road Kill.
 The brightly colored, fruit-flavored pieces of rubbery gelatin were in the shape of animals like squirrels, chickens, and snakes that had been flattened by a car, complete with tire tracks down their backs.
-By March 2005, the New Jersey branch of PETA had issued a complaint that the candy encouraged kids to be cruel to animals.
+In early 2005, the New Jersey Society for the Prevention of Cruelty to Animals had issued a complaint that the candy encouraged kids to be cruel to animals.
 The group had planned to start a letter-writing campaign, petition drives, and call for a general boycott of Kraft if it didn't take the offensive candy off the market, but the company complied with barely a second thought.

-Kraft, who was deep in negotiations with Wrigley to buy out the Trolli candy division, really didn't need a controversy to mess things up.
-So they quickly pulled the cartoonish dead animals from the shelves and issued an apology.
+Kraft, which was deep in negotiations with Wrigley to buy out the Trolli candy division, really didn't need a controversy to mess things up.
+So the company quickly pulled the cartoonish dead animals from the shelves and issued an apology.
 Wrigley bought Trolli and other confectionery brands from Kraft in June of that year for $1.46 billion.

 6. Maoam Candy

-To some Inuit people of Canada, being called an “Eskimo” is very offensive.
-So imagine her surprise when, in 2009, Inuit Seeka Lee Veevee Parsons was vacationing in New Zealand and saw a package of Cadbury's Eskimo Candies in just about every store she entered.
-The popular marshmallow treats are shaped like people dressed in stereotypical fur-lined hoods, which Canterbury University's Dr. Nicole Gombay, who studies Intuit culture, compares to “putting an African in a mud hut with a grass skirt and a bone in his hand.”
-Despite the offensive image, the candy has been around since 1955 and is still quite popular today—Kiwis eat nearly 20 million pieces annually.
-So while Cadbury said they could appreciate Parsons' complaint, they had no intention of changing the name or the shape.
-Even Parsons' own uncle, David Veevee, said about New Zealanders, “They just don't know any better,” and he also admitted, “It's just a candy, after all.”
+To many Inuit people of Canada, being called an “Eskimo” is very offensive.
+So imagine her surprise when, in 2009, Inuit Seeka Lee Veevee Parsons was vacationing in New Zealand and saw a package of Pascall's Eskimo Candies in just about every store she entered.
+The popular marshmallow treats are shaped like people dressed in stereotypical fur-lined hoods, which Canterbury University's Dr. Nicole Gombay, who studies Inuit culture, compares to “putting an African in a mud hut with a grass skirt and a bone in his hand.”